 She came to a place where the chamber widened and her light fell into a pool not of water but of air that looked like water.
 It had that visual shimmer.
 She could see, faintly, lights.
 Not sunlight.
 Something like a glow far away, the way a city glows if you see it from a rural highway.
 She exhaled and watched her breath go out and get caught in an eddy of airflow, caught and cocooned and carried back over her head.
 The cave was not just a cave.
 It was a lung, a throat, a breathing thing.

 She thought of Peggy’s face if she could see this.
-The series of expressions: first fear for Quinn, then wonder because even Peggy’s practicality had a trapdoor that led to awe.
+The sequence of expressions: first fear for Quinn, then wonder because even Peggy’s practicality had a trapdoor that fell into awe.
 She said, “I wish you could see this,” and the cave took the sentence and threw her a different wish back.

 “Brien!” a voice called, faintly and not faintly, as if the person who called was very near and very far.

 Quinn froze in her crouch.
-Her brain did the cheap trick it did when a sound didn’t fit: it made up a story that explained it.
-It told her that she was hearing an echo stuffed through a dozen tunnels.
-It told her that caves did things with sound that would make your skin crawl.
+Her brain told her she was hearing an echo stuffed through a dozen tunnels.
+It told her that caves did things with sound that would make skin crawl.
 This was true.

 If she were smart, she would sit down, stay put, and let the fact that she had water and a working lamp be her plan.
 Someone would find her.
 Peggy would call the group.
 The cave club would come with coils of nylon and Kevlar and ridiculous banter and get her out.
 That was the narrative that kept people alive.

 She did the compromise she always did: She went forward a few meters and promised herself she’d reevaluate.
 She did not have ropes to get herself in trouble.
-She did have a pack with a few glow sticks.
+She did have a pack with a few glowsticks.
 She snapped one.
 The sudden poisonous green lit her hand.
-She tossed the stick ahead and watched it bounce off a wall and roll to a stop next to something that looked like a pile of ribs.
+She tossed the stick ahead and watched it bounce off a wall and jump to a stop next to something that looked like a pile of ribs.

 She could have chosen not to look at the pile of ribs.
 She chose to look.
 The only way to make bones not be monsters was to call them bones.
-They were long, and there were many of them, and they were not arranged the way river wash would arrange.
+They were long, and there were many of them, and they were not arranged the way river wash would have arranged them.
 They’d been carried.
-Dropped.
+Placed.

 “Cool,” she told the air.
 “We’re in a dragon’s pantry.”